NSSTC/sim-ecs/README.md

 In order to correctly initialize all components, a deserializer-function may be provided.
 At this point, the data can also be manipulated, for example updating timestamps in components.
 Usually, though, registering the Components is enough for sim-ecs to correctly handle deserialization.

+## Building for Production

+When building for production, it is important to keep class names.
+Some minimizers need to be adjusted.
+For example WebPack (using Terser) needs to pass this as configuration.
+The Pong example uses WebPack and demonstrates how to set up WebPack for proper production usage (in `make.js`).

 ## Comparison with other TS ECS libs